chochain/eForth1/README.md

 ### Different from Dr. Ting's
   * Instead of original 32-bit, CELL is 16-bit, opcodes are 8-bit bytecode primitives.
   * To save space, primitives are compiled as bytecode and composite words are flagged address pointers.
-  * For speed, use direct threading model with computed jump instead of original subroutine threaded,
+  * For speed, use direct threading model instead of original subroutine threaded,
   * Instead of direct GPIO port manipulation with byte read/write, eForth1 calls Arduino library functions i.g.
 PINMODE = pinMode, IN = digitalRead, OUT = digitalWrite, ... for familiarity to the IDE platform.
   * Multi-tasking supported through interrupts.
 A base tick of 1ms precision using Timer2 i.e. one assigns mulply of 1ms as ISR repetition trigger period.
 For example 500 means triggered every 500ms and there are 8 timer interrupt handler slots provided.
 Timer1 is left free for Servo or other libraries.
   * On this 16-bit system, CLOCK still returns a double number (i.e. 32-bit) which takes 2 cells off stack.
 To calculate time difference, double arithmetic is needed, i.e. using DNEGATE, D+, or D- and the conversion words D>S, S>D.